s-ye/me/languages.md

 layout: default
 ---

-# Essential Travel Phrases
+# Travel Phrases

-This guide provides essential English words and phrases along with their translations in **Turkish**.
+This guide provides English words and phrases along with their translations in **Turkish**.
 I will update with more languages as needed, but the necessary phrases remain the same.
 Each language includes a separate pronunciation column to aid in accurate learning and usage.

 ---